On the intersection of local Arthur packets for classical groups and applications: Union-intersection

 \section{Union-intersection}

 In this section, we give a generalization of the operator $ui_k$, which we denote by $ui_{i,j}$.
-We use it to define a preorder on extended multi-segments, and show that for each $\EE \in \Rep$, there exists a unique (up to row exchanges) minimal element $\EE^{min} \leq \EE$.
+We use it to define a preorder on the collection of extended multi-segments, and show that for each $\EE \in \Rep$, there exists a unique (up to row exchanges) minimal element $\EE^{min} \leq \EE$ with $\pi(\EE^{min}) \cong \pi(\EE)$.
 This minimal element carries rich derivative information of $\pi(\EE)$.